sedol1339/files/abstracts.md

     - For efficient training the singular values of the Jacobian associated with each layer should be close to 1
     - Based on this, we propose a new initialization scheme that brings substantially faster convergence

+Gutmann, M., & Hyvärinen, A. (2010).
+Noise-contrastive estimation: A new estimation principle for unnormalized statistical models.
+Proceedings of the Thirteenth International Conference on Artificial Intelligence and Statistics.
+JMLR Workshop and Conference Proceedings.
+Retrieved from https://proceedings.mlr.press/v9/gutmann10a.html

+	- We consider a task of learning unnormalized generative models of data (e.g. energy-based models or Markov random fields).
+Such a model outputs an unnormalized probability density given a data sample, that is, the density function does not integrate to one.
+Such models are easier to learn that normalized ones, since the normalization coefficient is often intractable.
+    - We present noise-contrastive estimation (NCE) for unnormalized models which shows advantages over score matching, contrastive divergence, and maximum-likelihood where the normalization constant is estimated with importance sampling.
+    - In NCE, the model is trained to discern between the real data and a predefined noise distribution
+    - Our model offers the best trade-off between computational and statistical efficiency

 Kingma, D. P., & Cun, Y. (2010).
 Regularized estimation of image statistics by Score Matching.
 Advances in Neural Information Processing Systems, 23.
 Retrieved from https://papers.nips.cc/paper_files/paper/2010/hash/6f3e29a35278d71c7f65495871231324-Abstract.html

     - We propose a version of the double-backpropagation algorithm for training high-dimensional density models